 Spin everything around a little bit, but don’t shake it up too much or it may bubble up way too much.
 Now your urine removing formula is ready to go!

-And that’s it!
-Just make sure to use the mixture right away for best results as the peroxide starts to break down in light.
+Make sure to use the mixture right away for best results as the peroxide starts to break down in light.

 The Mattress After Removing the Stains: